UtrechtUniversity/ricgraph/README.md

   refer to.
 To access an object, a node has a link to that object in the system it was obtained from.
 * We have chosen a
-  graph as a datastructure, since it is a logical and efficient method to access objects which are close to objects they have a relation to.
+  graph as a data structure, since it is a logical and efficient method to access objects which are close to objects they have a relation to.
 For example, starting with a person, its research outputs are only one